jorgeancal/opentelemetry-collector-contrib/receiver/awscloudwatchreceiver/README.md

   - `streams`: (optional) If `streams` is omitted, then all streams will be attempted to retrieve events from.
     - `names`: A list of full log stream names to filter the discovered log groups to collect from.
     - `prefixes`: A list of prefixes to filter the discovered log groups to collect from.
+  - `includeLinkedAccounts`: (optional) Include the linked accounts in the autodiscovery.
+This is mandatory if you add the `accountIdentifiers`.
+  - `accountIdentifiers`: (optional) List of AWS Account IDs.
 - `named`
   - This is a map of log group name to stream filtering options
     - `streams`: (optional)